PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   Note that, if an instance property is generated for the object (``fGator``), then it is annotated with the ``Gator`` type.

   In TypeScript, it has even more sense, because this language supports static typing.
-In the above case, it will generated a property with the ``Gator`` type.
+In the above case, it will generate a property with the ``Gator`` type.

   .. code::